-Integrating port State measures with other measures to combat IUU fishing
+Integrating port State measures with other measures to combat illegal, unreported and unregulated fishing

-Exchange of information among relevant national agencies and coordinate their activities in implementing the IOTC PSMR
+Exchange of information among relevant national agencies and coordinate their activities in implementing Indian Ocean Tuna Commission Port State Measures Resolution

-Interagency Memorandum of Understanding (MoU)
+Interagency memorandum of understanding (MoU)

-The IOTC PSMR requires integration and coordination at the national level.
+The successful implementation of the IOTC PSMR requires integration and coordination at the national level.

-CPCs are required, to the greatest extent possible to integrate or coordinate fisheries related port State measures with the broader system of port State controls, such as those for merchant vessels.
-They must also integrate measures with other national measures that address IUU fishing, such as monitoring control and surveillance (MCS) arrangements, and take measures to exchange information among relevant national agencies and to coordinate the activities of such agencies.
+CPCs are required (Box 1), to the greatest extent possible, to integrate or coordinate fisheries related port State measures with the broader system of port State controls, such as those for merchant vessels.
+They must also integrate measures with other national measures that address IUU fishing, such as monitoring control and surveillance (MCS) arrangements, and take measures to exchange information among relevant national agencies and coordinate their activities.

-fisheries agency general-The ly takes the lead for implementing IOTC Resolutions, but because there are many aspects to IUU fishing - as well as to ports and national enforcement - countries are encouraged to establish interagency coordination.
-Some activities that could be incidental to, or associated with IUU fishing and other relevant agencies include import/export of fish and fish products (health, customs, trade, veterinary), international criminal activity (illegal smuggling of drugs, arms, people), non-compliance with fisheries and other legislation (Attorney-General's Office, foreign affairs, police, defense), use of port (port authority, trade and industry, labor, immigration).
+The fisheries agency generally takes the lead for implementing IOTC Resolutions, but because there are many aspects to IUU fishing, ports, and national enforcement, countries are encouraged to establish interagency coordination.
+Some activities that could be incidental to, or associated with IUU fishing and other relevant agencies, include import/export of fish and fish products (health, customs, trade, veterinary), international criminal activity (illegal smuggling of drugs, people), non-compliance with fisheries and other legislation (Attorney-General's Office, foreign affairs, police, defence) and use of port (port authority, trade and industry, labour, immigration).